 There’s nothing particularly bad about Mario Kart: Super Circuit.
 But compared to other entries in the series, it’s not very memorable or interesting to play today.
 Released after Mario Kart 64, it offered gameplay more akin to its SNES predecessor and didn’t do much that was new or exciting.
 The same roster of characters as MK 64, bland track design, and slippery controls that didn’t allow for a power slide make it tough to go back to do today.
 I’ll occasionally pop in the cart to play for a few minutes in my GBA, but always end up turning it off after only a handful of races.
 A nice game to look at and fairly impressive for the time, but nowhere close to being one of my favorite Game Boy Advance games!

 7. Mario Kart Wii (Wii)

 Mario Kart Wii sold just an absurd amount of copies, so you’d think it would be one of the best, right?
 Well, though it’s still a solid and pretty enjoyable game, it doesn’t do much to stand out.
 Most of the track design seems to be designed around the motion controls, which are serviceable but never provide the precision of using an actual controller.
-Graphics really aren’t much of an improvement over the GameCube, music is fairly generic, and worst, the item balancing is WAY off.
-Playing last night, there were times in a single race where I got hit by FIVE blue shells.
+Graphics are pretty similar to the GameCube but still nice, and the music is alright despite not standing out much.
+The thing that gets me is that the item balancing is WAY off.
+There have been times in a single race where I got hit by FIVE blue shells.
 FIVE.
 I always prefer my racers to be primarily skill rather than luck based, and this is Mario Kart Wii’s biggest flaw.

 But hey, at least the game came with the steering wheel you can lock a Wii remote into!
 And it was fun to use (don’t act like it wasn’t).
 Despite all my complaining, Mario Kart Wii is still a great party game and one of the most enjoyable Wii titles.
 It’s just not the best.